-As 2018 comes to a close, it’s exciting to reflect on this decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
+As we look ahead to 2019, it’s exciting to reflect on this decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
 As autonomous and electric vehicles continue to gain traction, cars in the next decade may look quite different from the cars of the 2010s.

 Looking ahead, there are four high-level themes that will drive innovation in the automotive industry in 2019.